docker/docs/installation.md

 ## Step 4: (optional) Create user-named volumes

 UCP uses named volumes for persistence of user data.
-By default, the `ucp` bootstrapper creates for you.
+By default, the `ucp install` command creates for you.
 It uses the default volume driver and flags.
 The first time you install, you should skip this step and try it later.
 Later, try an install where your take the option to use custom volume driver and create your own volumes.

 If you choose this option, create your volumes prior to installing UCP.
 The volumes UCP requires are:

 | Volume name             | Data                                                                                 |
 |-------------------------|--------------------------------------------------------------------------------------|